pelias/interpolation/readme.md

   -e 'POLYLINE_FILE=/data/berlin.0sv' \ # location of the polyline data
   -e 'OAPATH=/data/de' \ # location of the openaddresses data
   -e 'PBF2JSON_FILE=/data/berlin.osm.pbf' \ # location of the openstreetmap data
+  -e 'PBF2JSON_BIN=/data/pbf2json.linux-x64' \ # location of the pbf2json binary
   pelias/interpolation ./interpolate build
 ```

-once completed you should find the newly created `street.db` and `address.db` files in `/tmp/data/berlin` on your local machine.
+Once completed, you should find the newly created `street.db` and `address.db` files in `/tmp/data/berlin` on your local machine.

 # Configuration with Pelias Geocoder API